naistangz/Technical_Training/docs/Week3_Python /OOP.md

 - OOP makes the program easy to understand as well as efficient
 - The class is shareable, therefore the code can be reused.
 - Data is safe and secure with data abstraction.
-- Polymorphism allows the same interface for different objects, so programmers can write efficient code.
+- Polymorphism allows the same interface for different objects (implement the same functionality), so programmers can write efficient code.
+- Encapsulation: only exposes selected information to the outside world.

 > Exercises for OOP classes [HERE](OOP_class.py)
 >